 You want to push your mower in parallel rows.
 Using a sidewalk, driveway or other non-grass surface as a guide and a starting point, begin mowing parallel to the surface and work your way across the lawn, turning at each end and mowing alongside the row you just made.

 To ensure you don’t miss any grass, keep your mower’s wheel just inside the previously cut row.

-Use a grass bag or catcher with your mower.
-This leaves your lawn looking clean and neat.
+You can use a grass bag or catcher with your mower, to leave it looking clean and neat.
 Remember not to let the bag become too full.
 When this happens, grass begins to clump and these clumps fall out from underneath the mower and leave your lawn looking messy.
 Empty the grass catcher when you notice that it’s almost full.

 Before mowing, pick up debris that could be thrown from under the mower and cause damage or injury, such as rocks, sticks, trash, etc.